A Midsummer Night’s Dream Picnic

 Midsummer Night’s Dream Party: An individual boxed picnic to enjoy Shakespeare in the park, whimsical flower masks, and perfect boho picnic decor.

-The whole idea for the day actually came from my girls, and Maddie was all about putting together the perfect picnic.
-We went with our friends and truly had the best day together.
+The whole idea for the day actually came from my girls, and Maddie was all about putting together the perfect picnic for the ultimate midsummer night’s dream party.
+We went with our friends and truly had the perfect time together.
 Today I’m so excited to share with you the next picnic in our summer picnic series -this one just might be the most beautiful so far. 😉

 The Picnic Boxes

 For the picnic we put together the yummiest individual boxes.
-We packed up some salad, bread, a little onion and goat’s cheese tart and some rotisserie chicken for everyone.
+We packed up some salad, bread, a little onion and goat’s cheese tart-get the recipe here, and some rotisserie chicken for everyone.

 The chicken was the perfect easy addition for a picnic.
 I picked it up at the grocery store, cut it up, and wrapped everyone’s pieces in a little parchment paper.